bereyhi-courses/genai-utoronto/materials.md

 _T.
 Jaakkola and M. Jordan_ at UAI in 1996
 * [Tutorials on VI](https://arxiv.org/abs/1701.00160) Review paper _Variational Inference: A Review for Statisticians_ published by
 _D.
 Blei, A. Kucukelbir, and J. McAuliffe_ in 2016 giving a good overview on VI framework
-* [Introduction to VI](https://arxiv.org/abs/1906.02691) Book _An Introduction to Variational Autoencoders_ written by _D.
+* [Introduction to VAE](https://arxiv.org/abs/1906.02691) Book _An Introduction to Variational Autoencoders_ written by _D.
 Kingma and M. Welling_ and published by NOW in 2019

+#### Variational Autoencoding
+* [AE with VI](https://arxiv.org/abs/1312.6114) Paper _Auto-Encoding Variational Bayes_ published by _D.
+Kingma and M. Welling_ in 2014 proposing VAE
+* [Stachastic Generation by VAE](https://arxiv.org/abs/1401.4082) Paper _Stochastic Backpropagation and Approximate Inference in Deep Generative Models_ published by _D.
+Rezende et al_ in 2014 proposing VAE in parallel
+* [Introduction to VAE](https://arxiv.org/abs/1906.02691) Book _An Introduction to Variational Autoencoders_ written by _D.
+Kingma and M. Welling_ and published by NOW in 2019

+#### Reparametrization Trick
+* [Introduction to VAE](https://arxiv.org/abs/1906.02691) Book _An Introduction to Variational Autoencoders_ written by _D.
+Kingma and M. Welling_ and published by NOW in 2019 __read the chapter on Reperameterization__

+#### Known VAEs
+* [DCVAE](https://arxiv.org/abs/1312.6114) Paper _Semi-Supervised Learning with Deep Generative Models_ published by _D.
+Kingma et al._ in 2014 implementing a Deep Convolutional VAE
+* [Transformer VAE](https://ieeexplore.ieee.org/abstract/document/9054554) Paper _Transformer VAE: A Hierarchical Model for Structure-Aware and Interpretable Music Representation Learning_ published by _J.
+Jiang et al_ in ICASSP 2020 proposing a Transformer based VAE
+* [VQ-VAE](https://arxiv.org/abs/1711.00937) Paper _Neural Discrete Representation Learning_ published by _D.
+Kingma and M. Welling_ in NeurIPS 2017 proposing VQ-VAE
+* [VAE with VampPrior](https://arxiv.org/abs/1705.07120) Paper _VAE with a VampPrior_ published by _J.
+Tomczak and M. Welling_ in 2017 proposing VAE with general latent prior